Examples for .NET

 - tracking login status;OnLogoutEvent

-- handling incoming calls and invitations for auto-answer;OnStateChangedEvent
+- handles incoming calls and invitations for auto-acceptance;OnStateChangedEvent

-- tracking changes in user statuses from the address book or watchlist.
+- tracking changes in the status of users from the address book or watchlist.

 Start